forcedotcom/cli/releasenotes/sf/README.md

 These changes are in the Salesforce CLI (`sf` executable) release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

-* FIX: Installation of `sf` will be much more reliable when installing `sfdx` via the installers and tarballs.
+* FIX: We improved the automatic installation of `sf` when you install `sfdx` using the operating system-specific installers and TAR files.

 ## 1.2.0 (Nov 4, 2021)